Last Updated on December 18, 2020

 What’s more, it’s pH-balanced to prevent atopic dermatitis, also known as eczema.
 It’s just acidic enough to maintain the skin’s natural barrier against infection and moisture loss.

 Have you heard of the Environmental Working Group (EWG)?
-You can check their Skin Deep Database for information about baby shampoos like this one.
+You can check their Skin Deep Database for information about baby shampoos for curly hair like this one.

 The database reveals which ingredients might be harmful.
 It also rates the overall safety of the product.

-It just so happens that Baby Mantra’s shampoo is rated a “1” for very low hazard.
+It just so happens that Baby Mantra’s shampoo for curly hair is rated a “1” for very low hazard.
 It does not contain components that could harm your child’s health.

 It’s also kind to the environment.